desmat/sails-react-demo/README.md

 ### What's Next/Limitations

-* Authentication
+* Consistent use of
-* More complex data end-point support

 ### Notes

-* To enable node debugging: http://stackoverflow.com/questions/29692155/sails-debug-command-not-working-in-sails-js#33509804 then `sails debug`
+* To enable node debugging: http://stackoverflow.com/questions/29692155/sails-debug-command-not-working-in-sails-js#33509804, `sails debug` in a cmd-line, 'node-inspector' in another, open http://localhost:1337/ in a Chrome tab and http://localhost:8080/debug?port=5858 in another.